qonceptual/QwikHttp/README.md

 QwikHttp is a robust, yet lightweight and simple to use HTTP networking library.
 It allows you to customize every aspect of your http requests within a single line of code, using a Builder style syntax to keep your code super clean.

 QwikHttp is written in Swift, but can be used in both objective-c or swift projects.
 It utilizes the most recent ios networking api, NSURLSession.
+QwikHttp is compatible with iOS and tvOS.

+What separates QwikHttp from others is its light weight implementation, its simple syntax and its use of generics and QwikJson for robust serialization and deserialization.

 ## Usage